All Products

 ALTER TABLE `oss_test`.`t` ENGINE = InnoDB;

-Modify the data in the InnoDB table t.
-After you modify the data, you can archive table t from the InnoDB engine back to OSS.
+Modify the data of the InnoDB table t.
+After modifying the data, archive the InnoDB engine table t to OSS again.
 For example:

 ALTER TABLE t ENGINE = CSV CONNECTION = 'default_oss_server';